marko-knoebl/slides/readme.md

 The slides in this repository are created from markdown sources via [rehype-slides](https://github.com/marko-knoebl/rehype-slides)

 If you want to create your own presentations, see [rehype-slides-starter](https://github.com/marko-knoebl/rehype-slides-starter)

+## Philosophy

+These materials are organized so that _relevant_ and _generic_ content is prioritized

+principles applied in these slides:

+- Cover the most important aspects first, dive deeper later
+  - do sensible exercises as early as possible
+  - keep details for later or provide references for self-study
+- Prioritize general priniples that can be applied elsewhere (e.g. focus on "SQL basics" instead of "SQL in Python")